bharat22122006/backend-beginner-roadmap.md/docs/css/box-model/margin-callapse.md

   - margin collapse
   - css box model
   - css box model margin collapse
-description: Learn how CSS margin collapse works and how to prevent it in your web page layout.
+description: "Learn how CSS margin collapse works and how to prevent it in your web page layout."
 tags:
     - css
     - margin collapse